 Charged backup battery packs (something I wish I had with me)

 First, take out what you plan to wear on the plane.
 For the trip there I like to have a lot of pockets when I arrive somewhere so I opted for a pair of comfy jeans, t-shirt, hoodie, and denim jacket.
 I wore my sneakers as well, to keep a large item out of the suitcase.
 On the way back I wore the same thing but swapped the jeans for yoga pants because I was all about curling up and getting some rest.

-Wet items had to be easily accessible so that I could take it out when I went through security.
-I don’t like my shoes to touch anything so I always have shoes in separate plastic bags.
+Liquids had to be easily accessible so that I could take it out when I went through security.
+I also don’t like my shoes to touch my clothing, so I always have shoes in separate plastic bags.

 Great experience.
 I hope you try it.
 If you have additional tips or suggestions, please comment below.